Welcome to the clinical pharmacy research section of the ACCP Web site. We invite you to review short synopses of a few of our

 will be mentored through research design, data collection, results presentation, and manuscript preparation.
 Click below to

-visit the RI website to learn more.
+visit the Foundation website to learn more.

 Learn more about the MeRIT Program

 The ACCP Academy Research and Scholarship Certificate Program is an educational program aimed at developing basic